-Our inflator fan works quite well going through an invertor.
+Our inflator fan works quite well going through an inverter.

 The biggest challenge which we encountered, is that the specific time the fan is needed the most for heat insulation, is also the time where there is the least capacity for generating power.

-To add another solar collector to an already fairly expensive package, really becomes prohibitive and can deter from moving forward with it.
+To add another solar collector to an already fairly expensive package really becomes prohibitive and can deter you from moving forward with it.